Aksel Lund Svindal's ski season over after surgery

 - Second knee surgery in 12 months

-(CNN)A year after sustaining a serious knee injury on the slopes, champion skier Aksel Lund Svidal is coming to terms with another season-ending blow.
+(CNN)A year after sustaining a serious knee injury on the slopes, champion skier Aksel Lund Svindal is coming to terms with another season-ending blow.

 "Here we go again," the Norwegian said on his Facebook page Tuesday, accompanied by a picture of him recuperating after surgery.